TreyenSSCC/Bucket/README.md

 **bucket.py** - Version 0.1.5a - Fixed a 'var' bug that appeared.
 Users are now able to store multiple words in a single var instance.

 **bucket.py** - Version 0.1.4a - Added basic functionality to the var syntax.
 Users are able to store and see what they store.
-It cannot be changed what is store currently.
+It cannot be changed what is being stored currently.
 Also, make sure to start at [000] and increment up from there.
 Starting higher will cause the wrong var to be grabbed when asked for.
 Note: Only one word can be sent to the string currently.

 **bucket.py** - Version 0.1.3a - The 'pour' syntax is now able to print a string to the screen.
 Started work on the function of the 'var' syntax.